aditudorache/strapi-nextjs/README.md

 # strapi-nextjs
-application build using strapi for backend and nextjs for frontend
+order application build using strapi for backend and nextjs for frontend